Everyone seems to have an opinion on eggs.

 Simply searching online for the answers might leave you more confused than before, so we've taken it on ourselves to do the difficult work for you and find out once and for all what role eggs should take in your daily diet.

-The rest of this article delves deeply into the story behind eggs, from their evolutionary history to their effects on weight loss.
+The rest of this article delves deeply into the story behind eggs.
 And yes, we'll be answering the cholesterol question as well.

-Eggs have been an important part of the human diet for thousands of years, but in the past few decades they have gotten enough bad publicity to take them permanently off many people's menus.
-One of the biggest concerns is salmonella.
+In the past few decades they have gotten enough bad publicity to take them permanently off many people's menus.
+Two of the biggest concerns are:

 The negative health effects have been greatly exaggerated and are out of touch with the reality of the actual full-body benefits of this natural food.